datatrail-jhu/00_intro/manuscript/02_google_acount.md

 # Google Account Setup

 The first and most important account we need to set up will be a Google account.
 You will need a Google account to be able to use free Google products.
-These Google products, such as Gmail, Google Docs, Google Sheets, and Google Slides will be useful in each and every Data Science project you complete.
+These Google products, such as Gmail, Google Docs, Google Sheets, and Google Slides will be useful in many of the Data Science projects you complete.
+The Google account will also be useful for letting you get access to other websites we will use in the program.

 ![](./img/02_google_account/02_cdsintro_google_account-03.png)